“UK businesses could save £23 billion per year by improving the way they use resources and interact with their business premises.”

 Direct Free Cooling for Data Centres

-This video shows how an Airedale system can use both free cooling and mechanical cooling to deliver energy savings and safeguard uptime and reliability.
+An Airedale system can use both free cooling and mechanical cooling to deliver energy savings and safeguard uptime and reliability.

 We can deploy a ‘Free Cooling’ solution in virtually any premises.
 We can help you to choose the right equipment to ensure the best solution for you.
 You may not be sure if your business can benefit from ‘Free Cooling’, particularly if you require critical control of temperatures, humidity or air quality.
 You can rest assured that most applications can benefit from a combination of air cooling, heating and ‘Free Cooling’ as the next video explains.